-Were You Injured in the Volkswagen Emissions Scandal?
+Were You Affected by the Volkswagen Emissions Scandal?

 Table of Contents

-- 1 Were You Injured in the Volkswagen Emissions Scandal?
+- 1 Were You Affected by the Volkswagen Emissions Scandal?

 Owners of certain Volkswagen, Porsche, and Audi “clean diesel” vehicles were shocked to learn that the car maker had cheated emissions tests.
 By installing special software, the automaker was able to fool U.S. regulators into believing these vehicles met all emission requirements under the Clean Air Act.
 In addition to fooling regulators, Volkswagen fooled buyers into believing they were purchasing vehicles that would save them money in fuel costs while helping prevent pollution.
 Instead, buyers were paying more money for vehicles that were polluting the environment at a faster rate than “regular” vehicles without the “clean” technology.